GOOD-Stuff/E2fsprogs/README.md

 In *./build/FINAL* you can find compiled sources and libraries for your Zynq.

-The E2fsprogs - it is package containing the utilities for handlong the ext2 file system.
+The E2fsprogs - it is package containing the utilities for handling the ext2 file system.
 It also supports the ext3 and ext4 journaling file system.

 # HOWTO
 For building with your cross-compiler, you need export next variables: